Return To Handbook IndexRoss Crain's Resume

 A handy rule of thumb can be used to estimate water saturation in many zones.
 The rule is based on the observation that the product of porosity and water saturation is constant for a particular rock type, which is confirmed by core analysis studies.
 We therefore do not require knowledge of water resistivity, which is one of the most difficult interpretation parameters to find.

-The technique is often called the Buckle's Number method, named after the man who first published the concept in 1950.
-In his original paper, Buckle proposed that SW = Constant / Porosity.
+The technique is often called the "Buckles' Number" method, where Buckles' Number is the product of porosity and irreducible water saturation.
+In his original paper, Buckles proposed that SW = Constant / Porosity.
 In this Handbook, we have named the constant KBUCKL and extended the model to shaly sands by adding a (1 - Vsh) term.
 In shaly sands the KBUCKL is held constant at the value for a relatively clean sand and the shale term effectively varies KBUCKL in proportion to the shaliness.

 From capillary pressure data: